CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 ### Review and approve the pull request

-Open a second browser tab or window, and log into Bitbucket as user "Jordan".
+Open a second browser and log into Bitbucket as user "Jordan".
+(If you can't open a second browser, then you can log out and log back in as Jordan.)
 The class instructor should have provided you with credentials for that user.

 After logging in as Jordan, you will notice the new pull request listed as pending your review.
+There may be other pull requests also listed from a demo repository.
+For this lab you want the pull request just created for "feature/lab-2.3".

 #### Review the pull request

 As user Jordan, click on the pull request link from the dashboard page.
 (If you have clicked around, you can get back to the dashboard page by clicking on the Bitbucket logo in the upper left corner of the page.)

-On the pull request page, notice that the `Needs work` and `Approve` buttons appear in the upper right.
+On the pull request page, notice that the `Needs work` and `Approve` buttons appear in the upper right (yellow and green circle icons).

 Click on the `Diff` sub-tab to show the changes to the files affected by the pull request.
-Let's add some comments.
+Let's add some comments as part of a code review.

 Click on the `Start review` button in the upper right of the page.
 This will prevent publishing your comments into the Overview section until you are done with the review.

-Hover over a green highlighted line in `afile.txt` and click the blue `+` icon that appears.
+Hover over a green highlighted line in `menu.txt` and click the blue `+` icon that appears.
 Add a comment and then click `Add comment`.

-Hover over a green highlighted line in `readme.md` and click the blue `+` icon that appears.
+Hover over a green highlighted line in `welcome.txt` and click the blue `+` icon that appears.
 Add a comment and then click `Convert to task`.

 Click the `Finish review` button in the upper right of the page.
 This will open a dialog to finalize the review.
 * Add an overview comment.